LovreB/tech-bootcamp-ws/app/backend/tutorial/README.md

 Now when we know what endpoint we should call, we create a client in our backend that fetches movie titles from the OMDB API.

-### 3.4.1 Adding types
+### 3.4.1 Types
 Since we are using TypeScript, we have the advantage of being able to type the response from the OMDB API.
 This helps us catch errors early and makes the code easier to read.
-We can create a type `OmdbMovie` representing the movie object that we get from the OMDB API.
+We have already created a type `OmdbMovie` representing the movie object that we get from the OMDB API.
-Create the file `OmdbApiMovie.ts` in the `omdb/types` directory.
 ```typescript
 export type OmdbMovie = {
     "Title": string;